 Tyrell Moodie, accused of drug offences and facing several years in prison, was denied a Legal Aid Ontario certificate because his income of $16,211 per year exceeded the cut-off threshold.
-In Manitoba this summer, refugees faced an 11-year wait list for legal aid funding.
+Legal aid services for refugees in B.C. and Ontario were threatened with drastic cuts in 2017.
 Self-represented litigants are now the majority in many family courts, mostly because people cannot afford the legal assistance that they would love to have, and legal aid won’t pay for it.

 Every media story about a legal aid shortfall includes a quote from a lawyer, pointing the finger at the government for inadequate funding.
 However, every time the legal profession points its finger at the state, three fingers are pointing back at the legal profession.
 As trustees and beneficiaries of the legal system, lawyers should make a more tangible contribution to ensuring its accessibility.

 I suggest that our law societies should collect mandatory “access to justice levies” from all licensees, and use the money to fund access to justice for people of modest means.
 These levies should be progressive (calculated based on the income of each licensee).
 The clinics and programs receiving the funds should be selected by the licensees themselves, through participatory democracy processes.

 Isn’t this the Government’s Job?

 It is true that legal aid is a collective social obligation that the state must support.
 However, there is no reasonable prospect that the state will meet access to justice needs, especially given voters’ persistent apathy on the topic.
 It is lawyers who know the problem exists, and lawyers who have the means to solve it.
 We should take responsibility for doing so.